gullevek/php_libraries/README.md

 ### master

-This is currently the legacy branch set live.
-This will change to the namespace branch once development is finished
+The active branch, which is the namespace branch

 ### legacy